Gluten Free in Vienna 2024 – The Sightseeing Coeliac

 We also enjoyed taking a ride on the Ferris wheel to take in the views of Vienna and there was even time for some mini golf.

-Other Recommendations
+Other Resources

 Austria as well as being very gluten free friendly, is also very clear for other dietary requirements too using a lettering system to mark up their menus for allergens.
 This means it is probably also an easy destination for those with multiple allergies.
 My only problem was I kept looking at the ‘G’s on the menus out of habit which actually referred to lactose!
 For gluten free you are looking for the options that do not have the letter A next to them!

-Vienna is a beautiful city.
 The underground was easy to get around on and the CAT made it extremely quick and easy to reach the city from the airport for €21 return. (€19 if you buy online in advance).
 Never before have I seen such a well signposted airport train taking you so easily into the city (takes 16 minutes every half an hour).
 Another plus point for Vienna as some airport transfers can be time consuming or expensive but this was not one of them!

-If you visit Vienna – and you should! – I hope you have a fabulous time eating and sightseeing your way around the city!
+If you visit Vienna – and you should – I hope you have a fabulous time eating and sightseeing your way around the city.